-TL;DR: The Centers for Medicare & Medicaid Services (CMS) modified NCD 194, the National Coverage Determination governing dental examination prior to kidney transplantation, effective March 7, 2026.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 194 governing dental examination coverage prior to kidney transplantation, effective March 7, 2026.
+Here's what billing teams need to know.

 Field Detail